MaggieLi1111/MaggieLi1111/README.md

 Here are some ideas to get you started:

-- 🔭 Full-Stack Web Developer with one year of online immersive program training
+- 🔭 Full-Stack Web Developer with Bloom Institute of Technology immersive program
 - 🌱 Data-driven person, Math Honor Award
 - 👯 Three languages speaker (French, Chinese, English), Teacher, Interpreter
 - 🤔 I’m looking for help with ...